Cast Your Ballot

-If you are interested in enrolling your child, please download the Registration Packet and contact the class coordinator, Jessica.
+If you are interested in enrolling your child, please download the Registration Packet and contact the appropriate class coordinator.

 |Jessica K.||2s and 3s Coordinator||Click to email|

-We’d love to have you and your child as part of our community!
+We’d love to welcome you and your child to our community!

 A good preschool meets the educational and developmental needs of the children it serves.
 At Community Preschool, children are given the opportunity to play alone and in groups.
 There is active play balanced by quiet activities both indoors and out.
 We encourage creative expression through language, movement, listening, and discussion.
 We also encourage children to learn through sensory experiences and play materials with different textures.